 There are no adequate data from the use of miglustat in pregnant women.
-Studies in animals have shown reproductive toxicity, including dystocia (see section 5.3).
+Studies in animals have shown maternal and embryo-foetal toxicity, including decreased embryo-foetal survival (see section 5.3).
 The potential risk for humans is unknown.
 Miglustat crosses the placenta and should not be used during pregnancy.

 It is not known if miglustat is secreted in breast milk.
 Zavesca should not be taken during breast-feeding.

-Contraceptive measures should be used by women of childbearing potential.
-Male patients should maintain reliable contraceptive methods while taking Zavesca (see sections 4.4 and 5.3).
+Contraceptive measures should be used by women of child-bearing potential.
+Reliable contraceptive methods should be maintained while male patients are taking Zavesca and for 3 months following discontinuation (see sections 4.4 and 5.3).

 Zavesca has negligible influence on the ability to drive and use machines.
 Dizziness has been reported as a common adverse reaction, and patients suffering from dizziness should not drive or use machines.

 The most common adverse reactions reported in clinical studies with Zavesca were diarrhoea, flatulence, abdominal pain, weight loss and tremor (see section 4.4).
 The most common serious adverse reaction reported with Zavesca treatment in clinical studies was peripheral neuropathy (see section 4.4).